What Is a Nursing Home Ombudsman?

 Holding Nursing Homes Accountable

-They play a crucial role in improving nursing care by holding facilities and caregivers accountable.
+Local and state long-term care ombudsmen play a crucial role in improving residential care by holding facilities and caregivers accountable.

-By physically visiting nursing homes and looking for signs of abuse and neglect, a nursing home ombudsman can gauge what is happening in a home and whether patients are receiving adequate care.
-Because the staff knows they are being monitored, the quality of care may improve.
+By physically visiting nursing facilities and looking for signs of nursing home abuse and neglect, an ombudsman can gauge what is happening in a home and see if patients are receiving adequate personal care.

 Advocating for Better Elder Care

-Nursing Home Ombudsman Programs serve as critical elements in the fight against elderly abuse and help work to raise standards for care.
+Ombudsmen are key in the fight against nursing home neglect and abuse and help work to raise standards for care.

 By holding caregivers accountable and providing a voice for the elderly and their families, a nursing home ombudsman can help protect senior rights and dignity.